 If the reader’s opinion and your protagonist’s diverge, make sure it’s for a good reason.
 The more clashes there are, the less relatable your main character will seem, and the less inclined the reader will be to trust them.

-As a writer, your number one job is to make the reader care, and you have a lot more power over the reader’s emotions when you’re funneling it through a character who they like and relate to.
+As a writer, your number one job when considering how to write a character is to make the reader care, and you have a lot more power over the reader’s emotions when you’re funneling it through a character who they like and relate to.

 Think about the effect you’re creating.

-If you wonder how your characters are coming across, and whether your characterizations are consistent with the reader’s impression, hire me as an expert set of eyes.
+If you wonder how your characters are coming across, and whether your characterizations are consistent with the reader’s impression, hire me for editorial services.